 It was the first television that either man had ever seen.

 In a semicircle around the set were about twenty people, sitting on old cane-bottomed chairs, nail kegs, soda crates, and the floor, watching a western movie.
-Since all the possible seats were occupied, and Josh Dove was the only black person in the store, he arose, indicated the nail keg upon which he had been sitting, and said in a soft drawl, "Here, Mr. Alf, Mr. Riley, one of you gentlemen can have this here seat."
+Since all the possible seats were occupied, and Josh Dove was the only black person in the store, he stood, indicated the nail keg upon which he had been sitting, and said in a soft drawl, "Here, Mr. Alf, Mr. Riley, one of you gentlemen can have this here seat."

 Riley declined, but Alf said, "Gee whiz.
 Thank you, Josh.
 I am a little bit tired."